taehoryu/arepo-tutorial/docs/_sources/Agenda.rst.txt

 Agenda
 =======

-The 1-day AREPO tutorial consists of several sessions aimed at,
+This 1-day AREPO tutorial consists of several sessions aimed at,

 1. providing a brief description of how AREPO works